sylwiasuwalska/mars-explorer/README.md

 ## General info
 Based on NASA API website fetch data about chosen Picture of the Day.

+## Live
+You can see live version here: https://sylwiasuwalska.github.io/nasa-explorer/

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)